oxayavongsa/NLP-Chatbot/README.md

 ## Acknowledgements
 * Thanks to Cristian Danescu-Niculescu-Mizil and Lillian Lee for providing the Cornell Movie-Dialogs Corpus.
 * Special thanks to Professor Kahila Mokhtari, Ph.D., for guidance throughout the course.
-* Collaboration tools: GitHub, Slack, and Google Colab.
+* Collaboration tools: GitHub, Slack, and Jupyter Notebook/Google Colab.